matthewatkins/kairos/README.md

 - Energy patterns
   - This includes a chart showing productivity cycles with day, week, and month views.
 These cycles are AI driven data assessed from actual patterns.
   - AI suggested times and scheduling based on user patterns and energy levels.
-- Task list showing all current tasks based on the currenly assessed context.
+- Task list showing all current tasks based on the currently assessed context.
 Includes the ability to quickly add new tasks to that context.

 ## Tech Stack